yl2811-cmd/Showheel/wwwroot/story-engl.md

 ### Ep32-33: Frontier City Arrival + Behavioral Tell Stage 1

 **Frontier City Landscape:** Archeon's largest settlement, housing 300,000 people.
 From the air, it appears as a **cross-section of an undulating mountain range**—several 100-200 meter pylons (CI-era megastructures encased in 500 years of human growth layers, their matte green-copper shells covered in vines) emerge from a thick, dense matrix of terraces.
 Each pylon is layered, with sky piers cantilevered from its middle and top sections; the base of the pylons is nestled within a mass of plazas, low-rise buildings, and skybridges, never isolated.
 The density is gradient—the densest at the core of 500 meters, dissipating into the bass farmland 1-2 kilometers outwards, without clearly defined city walls.
 The air between the pylons is woven with a network of basalt fiber cableways, gondolas moving diagonally like fireflies strung on spider silk; two or three large, dark green, cocoon-like float rail carriages weave through the pylons; and skylights, like dandelions, are scattered in the low sky.
 The interior is high-density—cobblestone streets, skybridges crisscrossing overhead, steam pipes hanging from the edge of the terrace, sunlight filtering through gaps in the pier's floor and casting moving patches of light on the lower streets.
 The soundscape: unlike Atheria or Iris Hollow—not canyon echoes or plain scattering, but density.
 Human voices, hammering, steam, the sounds of moving goods, airship engines, the clatter of gondola wheels, the whooshing of pneumatic capsules through the walls in the distance—all these sounds are compressed together by the buildings, forming a continuous, predominantly mid-to-high frequency urban noise floor.
 Anna's perception system here required a third baseline reconstruction.

+[Perceptual Evolution Anchor Point - Acoustic Recalibration #3 - P-23 First On-Screen Test]
+Frontier is Anna's third acoustic environment (Atheria reverberation → Iris anechoic → Frontier density compression).
+Her ears underwent a third recalibration—this time not because the sound was "dispersed" (Iris), but because there was "too much sound, too dense, too close together."
+In short, Anna's listening behavior behaves differently in this environment:
+It's not about separating individual sound sources, but about reading the whole rhythm.
+★ This is the first on-screen presentation of "Anna went to the settlement not to fix things—but to read rhythms" on page 23.
+Note: This beat is embedded in the landscape prose that the Frontier arrives at, and is not a separate paragraph.
+It doesn't steal the spotlight from the Kassia intro + Bram beat + Lia Stage 1 in the same episode.
+;
+[Perceptual Evolution Anchor Point - Miriam Axis Adult Extended Seed] At the Frontier market, Anna observed someone's gait/behavioral pattern and gleaned information without the person needing to speak.
+(For example, "That businessman's business is not good today" or "That mechanic is pretending to be fine with a hand injury").
+Half a sentence.
+Not an emphasis.
+The extension of Miriam's "reading living things" into adulthood:
+From bird behavior (childhood, directly taught by Miriam) → human rhythm (here) → settlement rhythm (P-23 direction).
+Echo: Miriam's childhood seeds → here → Ep48-50 (read Lia's breathing in Edmund's listening style = the confluence of the two axes)

 **Ep33 Stage 1 (~300 words):** Anna notices Lia in the Frontier crowd.
 A casual observation: "She's thinner than last time."—This reveals that Anna is tracking this child, and for a long enough period to compare changes in body shape.
 Kaelan is next to Lia, and he nods in Anna's direction—a weighty nod, not a greeting, but an acknowledgment.
 Anna takes three steps toward Lia.
 Then she stops.
 A three-second pause—**This is the first time a present-tense three-second pause has been used on Lia, without explanation.** Anna walks over, greets her normally, her tone precise enough to be "just right."
 ）